 Honors student balances school, work, volunteering, and objects off his face

-Honors sophomore Nader Rayyan can balance in almost anything in his life.
+Honors sophomore Nader Rayyan can balance almost anything in his life.

-He manages the rigors of majoring in Biology.
-He working two jobs, one at Building Bridges in Plymouth, Michigan and at his local Home Depot.
-This year he joined the Wayne State Fencing team.
-He also volunteers at Beaumont Hospital in Dearborn.
-If his plate wasn’t full enough, he still finds time to balance objects off of his face.
+He manages the rigors of majoring in biology.
+He works two jobs: Building Bridges in Plymouth, Michigan and as a crew member at Home Depot.
+This year, he joined the Wayne State Fencing team and even finds time to volunteer at Beaumont Hospital in Dearborn.
+If Rayyan's plate wasn’t full enough, he still finds time to balance objects off of his face.

 Rayyan said that if he can find an object and lift it up, he can usually balance it.

 “People think (that) the longer it is, the harder it is.
 But, the longer it is, the easier it is because of the center of gravity,” he said.
 “Symmetrical is easier, but non-symmetrical looks cooler.
 If you find something that is abstract, like doing a ladder, it’s symmetrical, but at the same time, you have to do it at an angle.
 You are just trying to find the balance in it.”